Giant magnetic in-plane anisotropy and competing instabilities in Na3Co2SbO6: Magnetic neutron diffraction

 We use here a ``hybrid'' orthogonal coordinate system for the reciprocal space, illustrated in Fig.~\ref{fig1}(b).
 Wave vectors are denoted as $(Q_a,\,Q_b,\,Q_\perp)$, with $Q_b$ and $Q_\perp$ in units of $\mathbf{b^*}$ and $\mathbf{c^*}$, respectively. $Q_a$ is in units of $\mathbf{a^*}$ projected onto the real-space $a$-axis, and it is parallel to the vertical field.
 This coordinate system is convenient for describing a twinned sample, because the twinning features $C_6$ rotations within the $ab$-plane, and mixes up $Q_a$ and $Q_b$ while leaving $Q_\perp$ intact.
 We will write $\mathbf{a^*}$, $\mathbf{b^*}$, and $\mathbf{c^*}$ explicitly when we refer to the (physical) monoclinic indices.
-To give an example, at zero field, AFM wave vectors $(\pm\mathbf{a^*}/2,\,\pm\mathbf{b^*}/2,\,0)$ \cite{YanPRM2019} of $\mathrm{S}_a$ translate into $(\pm0.5,\,\pm0.5,\,\pm1/6)$ in the hybrid notation, producing diffractions at four $(Q_a,\,Q_b)$ locations, whereas the same diffractions from the two copies of $\mathrm{S}_{60}$ (Fig.~\ref{fig3}) are expected at six $(Q_a,\,Q_b)$ locations.
-All of them have $\left|Q_\perp\right|=1/6$ as indicated by empty symbols in Fig.~\ref{fig3}.
-Diffractions above and below the $Q_a=0$ horizontal plane are still partly captured by our vertical detectors arrays.
+A table reference for transforming between the two indexing systems can be found in Table \ref{tabS3} \cite{SM}.
+To give some examples, nuclear Bragg peaks at $(0,\,2,\,\pm1/3)$ in the hybrid notation [Fig.~\ref{fig3}(a-b)] are associated with physical indices $(\pm\mathbf{a^*},\,\pm\mathbf{b^*},\,0)$ of $\mathrm{S}_{60}$.
+In zero field, the AFM wave vectors $(\pm\mathbf{a^*}/2,\,\pm\mathbf{b^*}/2,\,0)$ \cite{YanPRM2019} of $\mathrm{S}_a$ transform into $(\pm0.5,\,\pm0.5,\,\pm1/6)$ in the hybrid notation [Fig.~\ref{fig3}(b-d)], producing diffractions at four $(Q_a,\,Q_b)$ locations, whereas the same diffractions from the two copies of $\mathrm{S}_{60}$ (Fig.~\ref{fig4}) are expected at six $(Q_a,\,Q_b)$ locations.
+All of these AFM wave vectors have $\left|Q_\perp\right|=1/6$ as indicated by empty symbols in Fig.~\ref{fig4}.
+While the data coverage in Fig.~\ref{fig4} along the $Q_a$ direction is limited compared to that in Fig.~\ref{fig3}), magnetic diffractions above and below the $Q_a=0$ (horizontal) plane are partly observed.
+This is enabled by vertical focusing optics \cite{SM}, which relaxes the momentum resolution and elongates diffraction features in the $Q_a$ direction.